Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 [Yomichan](https://github.com/FooSoft/yomichan)
 is the main program that will create the cards.
 You can download Yomichan as a Firefox extension or under the Chrome web store.

-This will go over the very basic Yomichan setup to work with this card type.
+This section will go over the minimal Yomichan setup to work with this card type.

 **If you have never used Yomichan before**, please see [this page](https://learnjapanese.moe/yomichan/) first to get it working.